Carers information

 • Opportunities to gain respite through funded group activities, trips and carer-related workshops.

-Merton Carers Support, work with families to improve young carers lives by understanding their caring role, reducing feelings of isolation, improving emotional wellbeing and making healthy decisions.
+Carers First work with families to improve young carers’ lives by understanding their caring role, reducing feelings of isolation, improving emotional wellbeing and making healthy decisions.

-Some of the services Merton Carers Support can offer to a young carer are offering an assessment and review of their strengths and needs, one-to-one support sessions, school drop-in sessions, attending meetings on their behalf and helping the carer too access local activities and clubs.
+Some of the services Carers First can offer to a young carer are offering an assessment and review of their strengths and needs, one-to-one support sessions, school drop-in sessions, attending meetings on their behalf and helping the carer too access local activities and clubs.

 Support for End of Life Carers in Surrey